Sunday, September 27, 2009

 Frame 5: When the Left Hand Wants to Know What the Right Hand is Doing (and Other Dilemmas)

-Flowers in a birdbath (formerly a washbasin).
-Both Susan and Inez imprint the picture with their shadows.After printing contact sheets for the first rolls of film Susan had shot, I had my first dilemma.
+Flowers in a birdbath (formerly a washbasin), with shados of Susan and Inez.After printing contact sheets for the first rolls of film Susan had shot, I had my first dilemma.

-During the summer the academic schedule is very short (seven weeks instead of 12).
-And with making the darkroom available to continuing education students as well as full-time ones, this meant it was open on only a very limited schedule.
-So no matter how frantically I worked, there was no hope of getting all of the images enlarged during summer quarter.
+During the summer the academic schedule is short (only seven weeks), meaning the darkroom was open on a limited schedule.
+There was no hope of enlarging all the images during summer quarter.
 I would have to choose a couple from each roll and wait until the next quarter to make any additional prints.

-My dilemma -- whether real or imagined, was this: was it up to me to decide which images would be printed?
+Was it up to me to decide which images would be printed?
 I am sighted, so I would be making judment based on what I myself interpreted to be interesting and/or thought-provoking.
 It seemed to me this unfairly edited what Susan had begun, but I could see no way around it.
 I think each photographer always has a few shots in a roll that they really bond with emotionally during the shoot.
-If I could find these shots, I might be on the track of minimalist editing and minimizing my own idea of what constitutes a photograph.
+If I could find these shots, I might be on the right track.

-On the other hand, working with RC paper -- that practically bullet proof standard used by students everywhere -- had a distinct advantage.
+On the other hand, working with RC paper had a distinct advantage.
 It is bulletproof and has a much better chance of surviving over-development, tonging, scratches, and the like.
-When lab hours are shorter, the darkroom is packed every minute and quite literally becomes a pressure cooker.
-The medium you print with can be a determinant of success....
+When lab hours are shorter, the darkroom is packed every minute and becomes kind of a pressure cooker.
+The medium you print with can be a determinant of success ....

 Feverish students slam their prints from tank to tank, tonging the prints, flipping them over in their hurry to find their own, and contaminating tanks by insufficiently draining prints while moving them.
-A fiber print in this environment needs babysitting by a fire-emitting dragon.
-With 14 enlarging stations in the larger of the darkrooms, the room almost bounces with energy -- especially on days when someone tunes the boom box loudly to trash-talk radio.
-A day spent guarding fiber prints -- alternating between (fire-breathing) zone and (clawed) man-to-man defense -- leaves me exhausted, my apron spotted with chemicals and my hands stained.
+A fiber print in this environment needs weaponized babysitting.
+With 14 enlarging stations in the larger of the darkrooms, the room almost bounces with energy -- especially on days when someone tunes the boom box to trash-talk radio.
+A day spent guarding fiber prints can leave an artist wondering what part of art they were just experiencing.

-Shooting a lily on the deck, this photograph results in an intersection of vertical and horizontal lines of decking and railing.As a social experiment, the darkroom is the only place I've encountered where -- depending on the mix of users -- so much time is spent in "baloney contests".
-Typically it is the younger men engaging in this pursuit, as they wait for their prints in the different chemical baths.
-One will state an outrageous opinion of some obscure fact.
-A second will throw down another inflated opinion, and the aggressiveness of his assertion will either lead to the first person throwing in additional information (either about his original topic or the one newly introduced) or to his backing down in awe of the new arrival's mastery of his subject.
-If the latter happens, the second person then has the opportunity to further expound on his topic and might end his soliloquy by throwing down yet a third blatantly inflated opinion.
-One approach to avoiding these interactions is walking away.
-However, in the darkroom, one is captive to the timing of one's prints, which I take to be the entire reason for these activities in the first place; the participants want an audience.
-(You can always tell a seasoned photographer: they are the ones wearing earphones and are oblivious to the environment.)
+A lone lily on the deck next to the wooden railing with other potted flowers scattered around.As a social experiment, the classroom darkroom is the only place I've encountered where so much time is spent in baloney contests.
+A young man, waiting for his prints to process, will state an outrageous opinion of some obscure fact.
+A second will throw down another inflated opinion, and the aggressiveness of his assertion will either lead to the first person throwing in additional information or to his backing down in awe of the new arrival's mastery of his subject.
+And it can keep going.
+The best way to avoid all this is to walk away, except that in the darkroom, the timing of the prints keeps us all captive -- which might be the point.
+We're the audience.
+(You can always tell a seasoned photographer: they're the ones wearing headphones.)

-Inez lying in the shade, with an artifact of light exposing a large swath of the filmAs I went through the print process, I realized I had another decision to make: would I work the negatives -- using split filters, dodging and burning, cropping, and re-composing to bring out the theoretical best in each print?
-I decided that this would be a mis-representation of how the subjects came together into their composition.
+Inez lying in the shade, with an artifact of light subracting some of the film.As I went through the print process, I realized I had another decision to make: should I use standard filtering and composing methods to improve on the negatives, to bring out the theoretical best in each print?
+I decided this would be a mis-representation of "theoretical best" and how the subjects came together into their composition.

 When I looked at Susan's film, I could see a pleasant happenstance of composition.
 Susan was composing each of her shots with considerable thought and care, and with a great attention to detail.
 But in addition to the composed subject matter it was obvious Susan was attracting some happy circumstances to each photo.
 It could be the velvet touch of the sun on a leaf, or the fact that Nellie was walking out of the frame when the photo was taken, making for a sweet gesture.
 In each photo there was something that was a "happening" -- an attraction, if you will -- that had the touch of the divine.